+The award challenged Miami to raise $1.5 million in matching donations by 2020.
 Thanks to you, we met the challenge in 2019, six months ahead of schedule.
-The result was a new $2 million endowment to sustain the Center’s existing work and support three new programs: Humanities Labs, a Faculty Research Collective, and the Research Apprenticeship Program.
+The resulting $2 million endowment now supports our Humanities Labs, Research Collective, Apprenticeship Program, and associated public programming.

-• More than 8,000 people have aended our lectures, symposia, readings and other events.
+• Since 2015, more than 10,000 people have attended center lectures, symposia, readings, and other events.

 • Thousands of Miami students have benefited from special classes, workshops, and research programs.